Google

 9 week basic training routine This is an old program I wrote some time ago for many of my clients who were just getting into this type of training.
 This program does not use chains or bands because we did not use them at the time.
 I still use it as an introduction training program. by Dave Tate

 Eryk Bui's "Growth Factor" Heavy workout routine &How Many, How Much One of the most asked questions deals with not what exercises to do, but how many sets and how much weight to use.
 There exists a direct relationship between sets, reps, and the amount of stimulus or weight.
-An equilibrium between the three will produce the most desired effect, whereas too much of one over the others will lead to a variety of ill-effects depending on which one is more dominant.
-Too many repetitions and sets will cause boredom and lead to plateaus.

 The Austrian Oak's routine Arnold Schwarzenegger's workout routine This routine is a typical Arnold routine, but Arnold's routine did changed constantly.
 Sometimes he trained twice a day, and other times, once a day.
 There were periods when he did lots of forced reps.
 There were times when he did supersets and giant sets.
 Arnold tried every thing, and picked what worked best for him at that particular time.

 German Volume Training Supersets and tri-sets allow you to perform a lot of work in a short period of time.
 The rest-pause method allows you to use heavier weights, so you can recruit the higher threshold muscle fibers, and eccentric training enables you to overcome strength plateaus.
-The bottom line is that almost any training method will work (provided you do it with intensity!), at least for the few weeks it takes for your body to adapt to it.
-There is, however, one training system that stands above all the rest.
-It's brutally hard, but I've found it to be a very effective way to pack on muscle fast!
+The bottom line is that almost any training method will work

 Bulgarian Weightlifting The Bulgarian Blitz This article was written for the single purpose of exploring Bulgarian training methods as they can and should be used by your run-of-the-mill American weightlifter.
 Well, that and for the purpose of firing off a little rant.
 But, if you can get through the ranting, I promise there will be some training stuff somewhere in there...